dannytpeck/sorceress-scythes-dungeon/README.md

-# sorceress-scythes-dungeon
+# scythes-secrets
-A dungeon crawling game made in Python
+A dungeon crawling game made in Python and Pygame

+I'm learning Pygame as I go along, so expect frequent updates!